The Body Braid increases your ability to sense your body.

-The Body Braid’s spiralling lines are based on a pattern of spiralling fascial lines that occur naturally in your body.
-Identified by the bodywork expert Thomas Myers, these spiralling lines inspired Body Braid inventor Blair Voyvodic’s vision for the Body Braid.
+The Body Braid’s spiraling lines are based on a pattern of spiraling fascial lines that occur naturally in your body.
+Identified by the bodywork expert Thomas Myers, these spiraling lines inspired Body Braid inventor Blair Voyvodic’s vision for the Body Braid.

 These fascial train lines are bands of fascial tissue that link your body parts into a whole.
 When your anatomy trains are working well, moving your toe may result in ripples of movement throughout your body.

 But, with age, and especially with scarring from injuries, your anatomy trains can become glued down.
 Instead of moving in whole-body patterns, your body parts can become segregated, each functioning separately and with isolated effort.

 Just as healthy fascial tissue links the many parts of the body, so does the continuous fabric of the Body Braid unite the parts of the body into a networked system.
 The body can once again work as an integrated whole, rather than as a collection of isolated parts.